 Mixing the dough

-- Creaming: make sure the butter and sugar are well integrated.
+- Creaming: Make sure the butter and sugar are well integrated.
 To achieve this more easily, sift the confectioners' sugar before adding it so you remove any lumps that may have formed.
-If using a spatula, you'll have to push or scrape both ingredients (image 2) until it's all well incorporated and no sugar spots remain.
+If using a spatula, you'll have to scrape or slide both ingredients until they're well incorporated and no sugar spots remain.

-- Adding the flour: again, it's important to integrate all the ingredients well.
-But also, it's important that you don't overbeat or overwork the dough.
-That's why I like to make it by hand (image 4), because there's little chance of overworking it.
-If using an electric mixer use the lowest speed when incorporating the flour.
+- Adding the flour: integrate well, but don't overbeat or overwork the dough.
+It might feel like there's too much flour, but keep at it.
+I like to make it by hand because there's little chance of overworking it.
+If using an electric mixer, use the lowest speed when incorporating the flour.

-- Resting: after the dough has come together and no dry spots remain (image 5), wrap it in plastic wrap or use freezer sheets like I do (image 6), and refrigerate for at least 1 hour or up to 3 days.
+- Resting: After the dough has come together and no dry spots remain, wrap it in plastic wrap or use freezer sheets like I do, and refrigerate for at least 1 hour or up to 3 days.

 Rolling and cutting

-- Cold dough: always start with a cold dough and a lightly floured surface (image 7).
+- Cold dough: Always start with a cold dough and a lightly floured surface

 How thick should you roll the cookie dough?
 I recommend around ¼ inch, no more than that.